hirokoymj/gcp-study-note/PCB/Enterprise-Database-Migration.md

 ### Running Databases in a Kubernetes Cluster

+- Kubernetes is an open-source, cross-platform framework for running applications inside a cluster
+- Kubernetes automates the deployment of applications running in containers.

 ### Lab intro: Running Databases in GKE

+- Create a GKE cluster
+- Deploy MySQL on the cluster
+- Use Helm to deploy MySQL on the cluster

 ### Lab: Running Databases in GKE